ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 #### SuperchainConfig "Upgrader" Role

-This new role is to allow for operational flexibility going into the future.
-If its not desired to add this role, we could make the `guardian` able to faciliate the upgrade transactions.
-In practice, we may end up setting both the `guardian` and the `upgrader` to the same account for the Superchain.

-Open to removing this from the spec and just using the `guardian` if preferred, but the possible operational flexibility seems useful.

 The `upgrader` role can call the `OptimismPortal.upgrade(bytes memory data, uint32 gasLimit)` function and it emits a deposit tx from the `DEPOSITOR_ACCOUNT` that calls the `L2ProxyAdmin`.
 Sourcing the auth from the `SuperchainConfig` allows for simple management of this very important role, given that it impacts stage 1 status.
-This is meant to simplify operations, ie remove the concept of the aliased L1 `ProxyAdmin` owner being set as the L2 `ProxyAdmin`.
+This is meant to simplify operations by removing the aliased L1 `ProxyAdmin` owner being set as the L2 `ProxyAdmin`.

+Since the the L1 and L2 `ProxyAdmin` contracts are intended to have the same owner, an additional improvement (which may be excluded to limit scope creep), would be to remove the `Ownable` dependency on the L1 `ProxyAdmin` contract, and instead have it read the `SuperchainConfig.upgrader()` role to authorize upgrades.

 The `data` and `gasLimit` are allowed to be specified since we don't fully know what sorts of calls we may have to do.
 We may only need to do simple `upgradeTo` calls, but we may also need to do `upgradeToAndCall`.
 To support the